 - Shot records/Updated tags

 - Dog-ramp for pet’s with limited mobility (such as the ones at Chasing Tails)

 3. Plan Your Route

-Whether it’s a rest stop on the highway or a pet-friendly restaurant or hotel, do your research to ensure there are plenty of locations to stop and let your dog stretch their legs or use the restroom.
+Whether it’s a rest stop on the highway or a pet-friendly restaurant or hotel you visit, do your research to ensure there are plenty of locations to stop and let your dog stretch their legs or use the restroom.

 Look up dog parks near your destination for a fun ending to the long trip.

 4. Protect Your Dog

 It is important to think about the safety of both you and your dog inside a moving vehicle when road tripping.